mattocci27/dotfiles/README.md

 % ./brew_install.sh

 ```
-This keeps brew and brewlist updated.
+This keeps brew and brewlist up to date.
 ```
 % ./brew.sh
 ```